Phyo Zeya Thaw: Trial and imprisonment

-Zayar Thaw was allegedly beaten during his interrogation.
+Phyo Zeya Thaw was allegedly beaten during his interrogation.
 On 20 November 2008, he was sentenced to five years' imprisonment for breaking State Law and Order Restoration Council Law No. 6/88, "illegal organizing under the Unlawful Association Act".
 Amnesty International described this statute as "a vaguely worded law whose sweeping provisions can be interpreted as making it illegal to set up any kind of organization".
 He was given an additional year's imprisonment for possession of foreign currency, as he had been carrying approximately $20 USD in Thai baht, Singapore dollars, and Malaysian ringgit at the time of his arrest.

-Before his sentencing, Zayar Thaw told reporters, "I feel sad, but not because of my imprisonment...
+Before his sentencing, he told reporters, "I feel sad, but not because of my imprisonment...
 I feel sad for the future of our country and people when I think about these facts.
 These words come from my heart.
-I wish to say to people, 'Have the courage to reject the things you don’t like, and even if you don’t dare to openly support the right thing, don’t support the wrong thing.' " His sentence was condemned by Amnesty International, who named him a prisoner of conscience and called for his immediate release.
+I wish to say to people, 'Have the courage to reject the things you don't like, and even if you don't dare to openly support the right thing, don't support the wrong thing.' " His sentence was condemned by Amnesty International, which named him a prisoner of conscience and called for his immediate release.

 Release and political career

 He served out his sentence at Kawthaung prison and was released on 17 May 2011.
-In August 2011, Zayar Thaw was banned by the Mingala Taungnyunt Township Police Station from performing at a stage show on Kandawgyi Lake's Hmyawzin Island.
+In August 2011, he was banned by the Mingala Taungnyunt Township Police Station from performing at a stage show on Kandawgyi Lake's Hmyawzin Island.

-He was a member of the National League for Democracy.
+He was a member of the National League for Democracy (NLD).
 In the 2012 Myanmar by-elections, he contested the Pobbathiri Township constituency for a seat in the House of Representatives, the country's lower house, and won the seat that Tin Aung Myint Oo vacated in 2011.

 In the 2015 Myanmar general election, he contested the Zabuthiri Township constituency and won a House of Representatives seat.

 Execution

-In November 2021, he was arrested by the Myanmar military junta and charged with planning attacks on junta targets under the Counterterrorism Law and the Public Property Protection Act.
+In November 2021, he was arrested by the Myanmar military junta and charged with planning attacks on junta targets, under the Counterterrorism Law and the Public Property Protection Act.
 In January 2022, he was sentenced to death.
-The junta announced that his execution was imminent in June 2022, and on 23 July 2022, it was announced that Zayar Thaw had been executed alongside three others, including democracy activist Kyaw Min Yu.
+The junta announced that his execution was imminent in June 2022, and on 23 July 2022, it was announced that he had been executed alongside three others, including pro-democracy activist Kyaw Min Yu, also known as Ko Jimmy.